 The teachers in HRJ’s schools, refugees themselves, were trained in Syria or Iraq – as the schools are a charitable project, they are allowed to work here, and their income will be vitally important for both their families and the impoverished local communities in which they live.

-The Mandala Trust has been working with the award-winning author Elizabeth Laird, the much loved children and young persons’ author who has written Welcome to Nowhere about an entrepreneurial boy from a loving family living in Palmyra, Syria, who eventually fled to Jordan.
-The publishers of Welcome to Nowhere, Macmillan, have contributed 50p for each hardback sold, and Liz and her husband have organised or participated in numerous highly successful and enjoyable fundraisers for HRJ.
+The Mandala Trust has been working with the award-winning author of books for children and young people, Elizabeth Laird.
+Liz and her husband have organised or participated in numerous highly successful and enjoyable fundraisers for HRJ.
+Inspired and moved by the stories of the Syrian refugee children, Elizabeth has written two gripping children’s novels, both published by Macmillan Children’s Books who have donated 50p from the price of each hardback to HRJ.
+Her first, Welcome to Nowhere, featured an entrepreneurial boy from a loving family living in Palmyra, Syria, who eventually fled to Jordan.
 Liz took some of her inspiration from the real life of Maher, now an adult, who works with Helping Refugees in Jordan in a managerial role for the HRJ schools as well as overseeing the delivery of food parcels to refugee families who are struggling with additional burdens such as illness, disability, or trauma affecting their mental health.
+Her most recent young persons’ novel, A House Without Walls, tells the story of Safiya, a 13-year-old girl from Damascus, who, with her family, is obliged to start a hard new life in a refugee tent in Azraq.

 Donations made to HRJ through the Mandala Trust will be used primarily to support the Hope School and also two individual households: a woman who has taken in several war orphans, and a family whose main breadwinner sustained life-changing injuries as a result of torture.